 - The industry-wide penetration of social media usage means businesses absolutely need to include it in their content strategies.

-- A combination of social media tools, networks, and content qualities defines how a business uses social media for its niche.
+- A combination of social media tools, platforms, and content types can be included in a winning strategy.

-- Audience identification is the key to connecting right on social media.
+- Audience identification is the key to nailing your social media content strategy.

-- Social media best practices like influencer partnership and thought leadership could help reach users far and deep digitally.
+- Social media best practices like influencer partnership and thought leadership can help you widen your reach.

 The ideal frequency of social media posts depends on your audience’s consumption habits and the channel you use.
-With a shortening attention span of users, daily and weekly posting targets can be great.
+With shortening attention spans, daily and weekly posting targets can be great.

-Ads are paid and aimed at user segments targeted outside your follower base, while a regular social media post aims to reach your follower base organically.
+Ads are paid and aimed at user segments outside your follower base, while a regular social media post aims to keep your follower base engaged organically.

-YouTube has the second largest popularity for information search today after Google.
-It exposes you to a specific user range, making it a must-have in your periodic posting channels.
+Today, YouTube has the second largest popularity for information search after Google.
+It exposes you to a specific user range, making it a must-have.

-The top metrics you can use to measure social media performance are follower base, engagement, organic traffic, referral traffic, and overall brand impression.
+The top metrics you can use to measure your social media performance are follower base, engagement, organic traffic, referral traffic, and page impressions.